 pathdistributed around the armature in the entire circumference.

 - No. of conductors in each path = Z/2, Z is the total no. of conductors.

 - Generated emf = average emf induced in each path X Z/2

-- For a given no of poles and armature conductors it gives more emf than that of lap winding.
+conductorsit gives more emf than that of lap winding.
 Hence wave winding is used in high voltage and low current machines.
 This winding is suitable for small generators circuit with voltage rating 500-600V.

-- Current flowing through each conductor.
-Ia is the armature current.
-Current per path for this kind of winding must not be exceeded 250A.
+I ais the armature current.
+The current per path for this kind of winding must not be exceeded 250A.

 - Resultant emf around the entire circuit is zero.